twentyOne2x/attnmarkets/README.md

 ## Core Building Blocks
-1. **CreatorVault PDA (admin = Squads Safe, 2-of-2 sponsor+attn)**: Custodies on-chain revenue streams (Pump.fun rewards or other redirected fees), collects SOL, tracks `locked` / `lock_expires_at`, exposes optional auto-sweeper delegation, and mints SY SPL tokens plus `withdraw_fees` access while unlocked.
+1. **CreatorVault PDA (admin = Squads Safe, 2-of-2 user+attn)**: Custodies on-chain revenue streams (Pump.fun rewards or other redirected fees), collects SOL, tracks `locked` / `lock_expires_at`, exposes optional auto-sweeper delegation, and mints SY SPL tokens plus `withdraw_fees` access while unlocked.
 2. **SY → PT & YT Splitter**: Burns SY and mints equal PT and YT amounts for a chosen maturity.
 PT redeems principal at maturity; YT accrues fees continuously.
 Markets close only when PT/YT supply is zero and both the creator authority and admin sign the transaction.
 3. **Stable Yield Vault (`attnUSD`)** *(program: `protocol/programs/stable_vault`)*: LPs deposit approved stablecoins (USDC/USDT/USDe/USDC+) via `deposit_stable` to mint `attnUSD`.
 Keeper sweeps (`sweep_creator_fees`) pull fees from CreatorVault and convert them into the same basket so attnUSD NAV tracks underlying revenues.
 4. **RewardsVault (sAttnUSD)** *(program: `protocol/programs/rewards_vault`)*: Staking layer on top of attnUSD.
 Stakers call `stake_attnusd` to move attnUSD into the vault and mint `sAttnUSD`, accruing SOL incentives while unstaked attnUSD continues to earn the base NAV growth.
 5. **attnUSD/PT AMM** *(program scaffold: `protocol/programs/amm`)*: The on-chain program currently exposes a `placeholder` entry point; concentrated-liquidity pools for PT↔attnUSD swaps are specced but not yet implemented.
-Sponsors will eventually sell Yield tranches for upfront attnUSD, with LPs pricing maturities off attnUSD liquidity.
+Users will eventually sell Yield tranches for upfront attnUSD, with LPs pricing maturities off attnUSD liquidity.
 6. **Sponsor & LP Consoles** *(Next.js apps in `apps/dapp-prod`)*: Guided web + CLI flows with tour + checklists covering Squads setup, wrapping/splitting, withdrawals, and liquidity actions.
 7. **Indexer & Monitoring** *(crates: `protocol/crates/attn_indexer`, `attn_api`)*: The indexer ingests CreatorVault/Splitter/StableVault/RewardsVault events to serve `/v1/governance`, supply charts, and rewards pages.
 Alert escalation/AMM feeds will follow once the swap program ships.

 ## Onboarding User Flow
-1. Through the UI, the sponsor (creator, business, or DAO) hooks the attn program to their existing Squads vault, else creates the CreatorVault PDA (Squads 2-of-2: sponsor+attn) and, if migrating a Pump.fun token, submits the CTO request to name the PDA as the new fee authority.
+1. Through the UI, the user (creator, business, or DAO) hooks the attn program to their existing Squads vault, else creates the CreatorVault PDA (Squads 2-of-2: user+attn) and, if migrating a Pump.fun token, submits the CTO request to name the PDA as the new fee authority.
 Other launchpads follow the same template once fee rights are portable.
 2. Once the originating platform (e.g., Pump.fun) executes the authority handoff, revenues flow into the CreatorVault PDA.
 Set **`CreatorVault.admin` to a Squads Safe with members `{creator, attn}` and threshold `2`**; optionally set an `emergency_admin` Squads Safe.
-Financing flows toggle the vault lock via `lock_collateral` / `unlock_collateral` (auto-expiring at maturity) so the sponsor keeps unilateral `withdraw_fees` access whenever no obligation is outstanding; all other admin ops (pause, config) require both sponsor and attn signatures via Squads.
+Financing flows toggle the vault lock via `lock_collateral` / `unlock_collateral` (auto-expiring at maturity) so the user keeps unilateral `withdraw_fees` access whenever no obligation is outstanding; all other admin ops (pause, config) require both user and attn signatures via Squads.
 3. Users mint SY, then split into PT + YT via Splitter.
 4. Fees stream into the vault; YT holders redeem yield directly or route it into `attnUSD`.
 A configured SOL slice (zero by default) funds RewardsVault so `attnUSD` stakers earn SOL outside the stablecoin NAV.
 Splitter CPIs into CreatorVault for both minting and fee transfers to keep mint authority centralised.
 5. After maturity, PT holders redeem remaining token/fee balances and can roll into a fresh tranche.